 With combined efforts of presentations and grant writing we have made it to $300,000 raised for the turf project!
 We wanted to share this exciting news with our community.
-We did this this by making a fun little trailer, see the link above ($300,ooo raised!)
+We did this this by making a fun little trailer, see the link below ($300,ooo raised!)

 We have decided to set up a GoFundMe Page, this will be for the local community to donate to the turf project.
 If you donate $100 or more, your donation will be acknowledged with your family name / team name added to our community wall.
 This signage will proudly be placed by the entrance of the turf and will remain there for the next generation of sporting athletes and spectators to see and appreciate.

 We have continued to assist at the planning stages with Calibre Consulting to ensure an efficient build.
 We have also presented to Bendigo Bank, Augusta and they have agreed to supporting us, they will donate $2,500.
 Thank you for your support.